lloydroc/lloydroc.github.io/content/post/c/fir-filter.md

 }
 {{< / highlight >}}

-Running this program yeilds the output of:
+Running this program yields the output of:

 ```
 0,0,0,0,1,2,3,4,5,